percona/community/content/authors/kai_wagner/index.md

 ---

 Kai joined Percona in 2022 as an Engineering Manager responsible for the PostgreSQL development team.
-Before joining Percona, he worked as a team lead and as a software engineer SUSE Linux.
-He is now focusing on the coordination of the PostgreSQL development at Percona as well as acting as an open source evangelist. .
+Before joining Percona, he worked as a team lead and as a software engineer at SUSE Linux.
+He is now focusing on the coordination of the PostgreSQL development at Percona as well as acting as an open source evangelist.